maxwellclinic/maxwellclinic.github.io/index.md

 The trail will be performed at [MaxWell Clinic](https://maxwellclinic.com/) near Nashville, Tennesse.
 The trial is funded by a new Silicon Valley biotechnology company that specializes in high-dimensional measurement of aging and the development of therapies to counteract aging.
 Study participants may receive personalized research-grade molecular data about their blood and blood cells (transcriptomics, proteomics, and DNA-methylation summary information), in addition to the treatment and monetary compensation for study completion.

 ![cells](images/umaps.png)
-#### Figure 1: Time course of cells responding to a treatment, visualized using different clustering algorithms.
+**Figure 1:** Time course of cells responding to a treatment, visualized using three different clustering algorithms.
 Each dot represents a cell, from which thousands of RNA molecules are measured.

 ### Contact